Anagen Medical Institute - Regenerative Medicine

 How long does PRP take to work for plantar fasciitis?

-Most patients notice improvement within 4–6 weeks, with continued healing through 3–6 months.
-Unlike a cortisone shot, the benefit builds over time as the fascia tissue actually repairs.
+Most patients notice improvement within 4 to 6 weeks, with continued healing through 3 to 6 months.
+Unlike a cortisone shot, the benefit builds over time as the fascia actually repairs.

 How many PRP treatments will I need?

-Most patients respond well to one treatment.
-Severe or long-standing cases may benefit from a second injection 6–8 weeks later.
+Most patients do great with one treatment.
+Severe or long-standing cases sometimes benefit from a second injection 6 to 8 weeks later.

 Is PRP for plantar fasciitis covered by insurance?

 Most insurance plans don't cover regenerative therapies.
-We're a private-pay clinic, which lets us focus on what works for your specific case rather than what insurance dictates.
+We're a private-pay clinic, which lets us focus on what actually works for your case instead of what insurance dictates.

 How is this different from a cortisone shot?

-Cortisone masks pain by suppressing inflammation but weakens connective tissue with repeated use.
+Cortisone masks pain by shutting down inflammation, and it weakens connective tissue with repeated use.
 PRP rebuilds tissue using your body's own growth factors.
 The two work in opposite directions.

 Take the Next Step

-If chronic heel pain is keeping you off your feet, you don't have to keep treating the symptom.
-Learn more about our regenerative joint and tendon care, or request a consultation with our Edmond, OK clinic to find out whether PRP is the right next step for your plantar fasciitis.
+If chronic heel pain is keeping you off your feet, you don't have to keep chasing the symptom.
+Learn more about our regenerative joint and tendon care, or Request Consultation at our Edmond, OK clinic to find out whether PRP is the right next step for your plantar fasciitis.

 Healing Starts Here